akkadotnet/akka.net/docs/articles/utilities/event-bus.md

 DeadLetter captured: another message, sender: [akka://MySystem/deadLetters], recipient: [akka://MySystem/user/ExpendableActor#1469246785]
 ```

-## Subscribing to Unhandled messages
+## Subscribing to Unhandled Messages

 The following example demonstrates the capturing of unhandled messages.
 The dedicated actor will output captured unhandled message to the console.